Family Food on the Table

 OK, that may be a little weird, but it’s just how we work. #gowithit

 We started with these 3 favorites and they will forever be classics in our house, but of course, I like to explore a bit and try new things.
+Peach overnight oats are great in the summer, as are cherry chocolate chip overnight oats.

 My recent obsession has been strawberry overnight oats.

-Because, well, strawberry season. 🍓❤️
+Because, well, strawberry season. ❤️

 These have cocoa powder mixed in and mini chocolate chips throughout for a double hit of chocolate in the morning.
 It’s my favorite.
 I even let the kiddos have this one and they are smitten too.

-• The strawberries, as long as they aren’t overripe, can be added when you’re mixing up the jars and will be fine for 3-4 days.
+• Strawberries: The strawberries, as long as they aren’t overripe, can be added when you’re mixing up the jars and will be fine for 3-4 days.
 (If yours are super ripe already, either eat the oatmeal jar the next day or stir them into the jars in the morning right before you eat it.)

-• The mini chocolate chips can also be added in when you are mixing everything together.
+• Chocolate: The mini chocolate chips can also be added in when you are mixing everything together.
 If you eat your jar the next day, they will still be a little bit hard.
 By the second day, they have softened in the mixture and you taste their sweetness but not their texture.
 I prefer them this way.

 I also had to try a strawberry and banana version because those two fruits just go so well together.
 The soft, creamy banana and the juicy, red strawberries just love cozying up.
 And they are perfect in the mornings.